ccsa-ufrn/PosGraduacao/README.md

 It should be http://localhost:4444/ but always read the output ("0.0.0.0:80" means you have super user permission and your server it's opened for public access, so you need to know your IP address instead of "localhost" or "0.0.0.0").

+> If you had throuble with exception raised within another exception handler, it's probably
+> related with #8 issue.

-You should see the application running locally now.
+You should see the application running now.
 Any doubts, just open an issue here on GitHub!

 ### ...
 Docker way.